SoulofAO/MovementPlugin/README.md

 Since there are others interested in his work, I am publishing his primary version.
 At the moment, it requires significant polishing.
 The comments are duplicated in Russian and English.

 23.10.2023.
 Add Priority Input System.
-Not Sure that all work ok.
+Now, for example, exhaling the character starts running again after a short time.
+Improved the code.
+Change Naming convention.